Pylons/pyramid/docs/narr/views.rst

 .. note::

-  Normal (i.e., non-exception) views registered against a context which inherits from :exc:`Exception` will work normally.
+  Normal (i.e., non-exception) views registered against a context resource type which inherits from :exc:`Exception` will work normally.
 When an exception view configuration is processed, *two* views are registered.
 One as a "normal" view, the other as an "exception" view.
 This means that you can use an exception as ``context`` for a normal view.

 Exception views can be configured with any view registration mechanism:
 ``@view_config`` decorator, ZCML, or imperative ``add_view`` styles.